unagent/zai/README.md

 ## Commands

-Here are examples of commands
+Here are examples of commands.
+You type command in the text, save file, and the tool finds edited file and reads all the relevant information.
+LLM output will be put directly in your file.

 Propose 3 simple short paraphrases of text
 ```